-The New York State Senate today passed two bills that would reduce the amount of pesticides that are unnecessarily released into the environment.
-The bills, sponsored by Senator Carl L. Marcellino (R, Syosset) and Senator Mark Grisanti (R, North Buffalo), have environmental and economic benefits by reducing the amount of pesticides needing to be applied or disposed of as hazardous waste.
+The New York State Senate passed two bills that would reduce the amount of pesticides that are unnecessarily released into the environment.
+The bills have environmental and economic benefits by reducing the amount of pesticides needing to be applied or disposed of as hazardous waste.

-“This bill is a common sense approach to lower pesticide use, avoiding unnecessary exposure, saving money, and reducing health risks,” said Senator Marcellino.
+“This bill is a common sense approach to lower pesticide use, avoiding unnecessary exposure, saving money, and reducing health risks,” said Senator Carol Marcellino, who sponsored the bill.
 “By allowing commercial applicators to apply less than the label rates, the total amount of pesticides being applied in New York State will be decreased, providing economic and environmental benefits to the people of the state.”

 “Pesticides are closely regulated to protect the safety of the public and our environment, but can be useful tools in the right circumstances,” Senate Majority Leader Dean G. Skelos said.
 “The bills passed today preserve the effectiveness of these products when properly applied by commercial applicators, reduce the amount released at homes, businesses and other locations, and continue to decrease hazardous waste.”

 According to the U.S. Environmental Protection Agency, approximately five million pounds of consumer pesticide products may become waste each year in the United States due to damage to the containers – such as ripped or punctured ripped bags of lawn fertilizer containing pesticides - before the products can be sold by retailers.